 - Have somewhere to be that early.
 A park, or even a coffee shop where you can have a cup of tea and a bagel, and your little one can have some juice and a pancake.
 The point is to spend time together so plan out the night before where you would like to go and what you would like to do with this time.

 - Start getting your child up at this time slowly, but make sure that they have the ability to take a nap later if their body wants them to.
-In our house it’s whispers, kisses and gentle waking.
+In my house it’s whispers, kisses and gentle waking.
 NEVER shouting, threatening, etc. If they absolutely cannot get up, then try again another day.

 - Consistency is key to life.
 Humans are creatures of habit, and we have the intelligence to form our own habits…so make them good ones!